 The IELTS Speaking section is designed to assess your ability to communicate effectively in English.
-Here are some tips and strategies to help you perform well in this section:
+Here are some tips and strategies to help you perform well in all three parts of this section:

 Part 1 - Introduction and Interview (4-5 minutes): We have some extra hints and tips here.